DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

   Default max size is 5GB.
 Cache gets swept periodically every few minutes.<br>
   Useful commands are `kopia cache info` and `kopia cache clear`.<br>
-  Increase [considerably the max cache size](https://github.com/kopia/kopia/issues/3059#issuecomment-1663479603) if planning to use cloud storage as the maintenance could eat into egress cost when kopia redownloads files.
+  Increase [considerably the max cache size](https://github.com/kopia/kopia/issues/3059#issuecomment-1663479603) if planning to use cloud storage, as the maintenance could eat into egress cost when kopia redownloads files.
 * ...